convox/docs/docs/deployment/custom-domains.md

     port: 3000
 ```

-You can also specify multiple domains using this syntax:
+You can also specify multiple domains:

 ```yaml
 services: